NaturalIntelligence/cucumon/README.md

         |val|
 ```

 Note the **instruction statment** `#> {}`.
 Instruction statments are special comments which can help parser to take some extra steps.
-Currently, they are supported with steps, docstring, and data table inputs.
+Currently, they are supported with scenario, steps, docstring, and data table inputs.

 ### Result format